marcusgsta/blog/recreating-a-landing-page.md

 The CSS triangle which uses borders and zero width and height creates a right-angled triangle, but I need a wider angle.
 I also try using clip-path but this doesn't seem to let me do rounded angles.

-## SASS Mixins to keep it DRY - Don't Repeat Yourself
+## SASS Mixins to not repeat code

-Since I will be repeating the same shape three times, I could also make use of a CSS mixin, to reduce repeating lines of code.
+Since I will be repeating the same shape three times, I could also make use of a SASS mixin, to reduce repeating lines of code.
 However, this seems not to be available using CSS only.
 Since I'd like to delve into writing functions I change my mind from previously and add SCSS preprocessor to my Codepen.

 ## SVG

 The shapes are overlapping and using opacity, which makes it even more tricky using only CSS.
-Finally I go for SVG.
+Finally I go for SVG, using an [editor](https://svg-edit.github.io/svgedit/releases/svg-edit-2.8.1/svg-editor.html) to draw it and then copy the SVG code.

 It took some time adjusting the SVG shapes with CSS, this is what I got:

 ![My background shapes in SVG](my-shapes.png)

+SVG is actually excellent since it is possible to change and tweak the color and size of them with CSS.
 I used hsla-color, so that I could easily adjust the intensity, lightness and opacity.

 The HTML: